LivNLP/Neighbourhood-Preserving-Meta-Sense-Embeddings--NPMS-/README.md

 # Together We make Sense–Learning of Meta-Sense Embeddings

+This code in this repository is related to the ACL 2023 Findings [Paper](https://arxiv.org/abs/2305.19092)

 ## Preparation

 To reproduce our results, you may use the following command to create a conda environment.